top of page

 St George's Brandon Hill

-This must be one of our favourite places to sing.
+This is one of the most beautiful places in Bristol to sing.
 We've done it a couple of times now but never as a six piece.
 Guess whose missing from the picture.

 Click Here